rust-lang/rust/text/0000-const-generics.md

 #### Future extensions

 Someday we could introduce knowledge of the basic properties of some operations
-- such as the commutitivity of addition and multiplication - to begin making smarter judgments on the equality of const projections.
+- such as the commutativity of addition and multiplication - to begin making smarter judgments on the equality of const projections.
 However, this RFC does not proposing building any knowledge of that sort into the language and doing so would require a future RFC.